 Living with diabetes has its challenges and the COVID-19 pandemic can cause worry and stress.
-It’s important to note that being diabetic does not increase your risk of contracting coronavirus.
-Diabetics do, however, have a harder time fighting off infections like the viral infection caused by COVID-19 if your diabetes is not well-managed.
+It’s important to note that having diabetes does not increase your risk of contracting coronavirus.
+However, having diabetes can make it more difficult to fight off infections like the viral infection caused by COVID-19, particularly if your diabetes is not well controlled.

 Minimize your risk of contracting coronavirus by following the Centers for Disease Control (CDC) guidelines:

 Keeping your blood sugar levels in range is important, as high blood sugar suppresses your immune system.
-Check your blood sugar levels frequently to avoid any substantial drops or peaks.
-It is also good to have plenty of foods on hand to help you safely and efficiently manage your carbohydrate intake.
+Check your blood sugar levels frequently to monitor for any substantial lows or highs.
+Have glucose tablets on hand to take in case of hypoglycemia (low blood sugar).

 Be sure to stock up on supplies for managing your diabetes, including: